-- Download and install the app, and connect to a server in the UK.
+- Download and install the app.
+While in the country, connect to your local server in the UK.

 - Go to BBC iPlayer and start watching.

-Already Have Private Internet Access but Can’t Access BBC iPlayer?
+Already Have Private Internet Access but Can’t Watch BBC iPlayer?

-- Use an Incognito browser window - If you don’t want to have to clear your browsing history every other day, using an incognito browser window is another smart trick.
-Using an incognito window with a good VPN such as PIA, can solve most issues.
+- Use an Incognito browser window — If you don’t want to clear your browsing history every other day, use an Incognito (private browsing) mode.
+This combination resolves most issues while keeping your browsing history confidential.

-- Contact customer service - Private Internet Access has a phone and email support available 24/7, which’s competent and responsive.
-I tested them with a couple of advanced queries and they resolved them both quite easily.
+- Contact customer service — Private Internet Access has responsive 24/7 live chat and email support.
+I tested them with a couple of advanced queries and they resolved them in no time.